1. Why are Michener students required to submit health documentation?

 15. How do I meet the requirements when I am an international student and can’t complete the requirements until I arrive in Canada?

-International students must complete and upload their health requirements documentation on the Health Services tab on the Michener Self-Service Portal prior to August 31st.
+International students must complete and upload their health requirements documentation on the Health Services tab on the Michener Self-Service Portal prior to the due date indicated in their offer letter.
 If there are tests that cannot be completed until one’s arrival in Canada, Health Services will provide support in identifying the closest health care locations where the students can complete these requirements.
 The student is responsible for all associated costs.
 All international students are covered under an international health care plan.
 However, most health care vaccinations and immunizations are not covered under this plan.

 16. There is not enough time to get all of the Hepatitis B injections.
 Can I get the accelerated series of Hepatitis B before coming to Michener?